 Builds Cash Value: As a living benefit, the policy builds a cash value.
 Over time the value will grow, allowing the policyholder to borrow from it if necessary.

-Burial Insurance Coverage Features
+Final Expense Insurance Coverage Features

 Affordability: Because these policies come in smaller death benefit coverage amounts, they are at a lower cost than traditional whole life insurance plans.
-Traditional policies start around $50,000 while burial insurance coverage peaks around $40,000.
+Traditional policies start around $50,000 while burial insurance coverage peaks at around $40,000.